-- Meet with Erin Budd, a Happy State Bank loan officer located in our office at 5701 Time Square Blvd, Suite 190 in Amarillo; by sharing income and other financial information, you will know the price range of mortgages you are qualified for.
+- Meet with Erin Budd, a Spirit Mortgage loan officer located in our office at 5701 Time Square Blvd, Suite 190 in Amarillo; by sharing income and other financial information, you will know the price range of mortgages you are qualified for.

 - Get pre-approved.

 - Obtain an Estimate of Lender's Fees explaining the costs of borrowing money.

 - Learn about the many loan programs available to buyers in today's market.

 2. Explore available properties with our easy to use search tool along with community, schools, and attractions links

 - Use our property search to find homes by selecting from a multitude of filters and attributes for your new home.

 - Sign up for property email alerts to be the first to know as new properties hit the market.

 - Explore the links to various communities we serve and the neighborhoods within them, school district sites, attractions, etc.